 The automotive industry of Indonesia is among the most important parts of the country’s manufacturing sector.
 Many of the world’s well-known automotive corporations have either opened manufacturing plants or expanded business operations to Indonesia.
 Indonesia has also been evolving from having the status of an export-oriented production center into a major sales market due to rising per capita GDP.
 Indonesia is the second-largest automotive manufacturing nation in Southeast Asia; it only ranks behind Thailand in this statistic.
-However, due to a high level of economic growth in recent years, Indonesia is expected to reduce the gap over the course of the next decade.
+However, due to a high level of economic growth in recent years, Indonesia is expected to reduce the gap over the next decade.
 Today, Indonesia primarily depends on foreign direct investment for the establishment of automotive manufacturing facilities.
 Most of this foreign direct investment is derived from Japan.
 Indonesia has also been making an effort to develop component industries which support its automotive manufacturing industry.

 The Automotive Industry of Indonesia Today

 Vehicle sales and economic growth are closely linked.
-When a country’s per capita gross domestic product (GDP) growth increased the purchasing power of the people of the country and the level of consumer confidence is high, many will become more willing to buy a vehicle.
+When a country’s per capita gross domestic product (GDP) growth increases the purchasing power of the people of the country and the level of consumer confidence is high, many will become more willing to buy a vehicle.
 However, in times of economic difficulty, people tend to refuse the purchase of relatively expensive items such as vehicles.
-Such a correlation between domestic vehicle sales and economic growth has held true in Indonesia.
+Such a correlation between domestic vehicle sales and economic growth has been held in Indonesia.
 Whenever the Indonesian economy has grown by a significant amount, Indonesian vehicle sales have increased accordingly.
 Similarly, whenever the Indonesian economy has faced difficulties, a decline in vehicle sales has been seen.

 Vehicle sales in Indonesia, just as is the case anywhere else in the world, are also affected by fuel prices.
-Whenever the Indonesian government has raised prices of subsidized fuels in order to preserve the condition of the country’s economy, vehicle sales have fallen due to the reluctance of many to purchase vehicles when costs incurred on fuel would be high.
+Whenever the Indonesian government has raised prices of subsidized fuels to preserve the condition of the country’s economy, vehicle sales have fallen due to the reluctance of many to purchase vehicles when costs incurred on fuel would be high.
 Currency exchange rates also affect vehicle sales in Indonesia.
 Whenever the rupiah has been weak, imports have become more expensive.
 This affects vehicle prices and thus vehicle sales because in Indonesia, many vehicles and vehicle components need to be imported.

 However, in general, from a macroeconomic and monetary perspective, vehicle sales across Indonesia in the years to come are expected to increase.
 There are several reasons for such being the case.
 Firstly, Indonesia has a rather low per capita vehicle ownership ratio which implies that there is much room for market growth as there will be many first-time vehicle buyers among Indonesia’s expanding middle class.
 Furthermore, the popular and affordable low-cost green cars are expected to increase vehicle sales in the country.
 The Indonesian Automotive Industry Association (Gaikindo) expects vehicle sales in the country to continue to steadily increase over the next decade.